Deep Dive on EC2 Instances (Performance Optimization)

 ENI - Elastic Network Interface

 - You are allocating Security Groups to a specific ENI within an EC2 instance.
 You are able to add additional ENIs to the instance to be able to have more than 1 network interfaces.
+You are only able to create an additional ENI within the same AZ.
+Primary and Secondary ENI.
 Security Groups are only associated to the network interface, not the instance itself.

 - A vCPU is typically a hyper-threaded physical core.
 Normally if you have a process blocked on I/O and waiting on an user, with hyper-threading, CPU can wait and process the tasks as they coming in.
 Disable hyper-threading if you need to do compute heavy such as financial risk calculations and engineering calculations

 - If you are running the largest instance, you almost get the whole physical server allocated to yourself.
 All vCPUs are dedicated to you.
 Consistent experience every time you use it no matter what happens on the hardware.
 Network resources are partitioned to avoid “noisy neighbors” within AWS’ data centre

 - Used for processing interrupts, getting date and performance counter on the instance.
 Most AMIs are going to use the Xen clock source because it’s compatible with every instance.
 TSC clock source: Handled by bare-metal, talking to the physical processor.
 CPU counter, accessible from userspace

 - If you are running an application that requires very high clock speed, C-state is useful because specific cores will turbo boost to 300MHz higher clock frequencies by entering other cores deeper idle states.
 P-State: Allows you to set the clock speed at a constant rate.
 Useful scenario for this is gaming.